Build this sweet round top, pedestal base DIY Side Table Woodworking Plan for less than $50. Win! Full tutorial & printable build plans.

-So excited to finally be sharing my Round Top DIY Pedestal Accent Table with you guys today.
-I designed this table for my big Modern Farmhouse Living Room Makeover.
-But, I was so neck deep in DIY furniture and projects in there, that I haven’t had a chance to share this.
+I built this round top wood table for my big Modern Farmhouse Living Room Makeover.
+But, I was so busy with all of the DIY furniture and remodeling projects in there, that I haven’t had a chance to share this, until today.

-The best part is the material costs.
+The best part of this DIY Side Table Woodworking Plan is the material costs.
 You can build 2 of these for less than $100.
 I hope you love it as much as I do!

 Exact measurements needed are on the printable plans.
 Be sure to double-check everything, as you build.
 It’s always possible that I could have mis-typed something.
 Bloggers don’t have editors. 😉